-Just like any other business, there are a few drawbacks to a holiday decorating business.
+Just like any other business, there are a few drawbacks to a holiday decorating business, including:

-- The work is seasonal.
-So while you might be overwhelmed with clients in October and December, the rest of the year will be lean, requiring you to do something else to make money.
+- Seasonal work.
+This is both a pro and a con.
+While you might be overwhelmed with clients in October and December, the rest of the year could be lean.
+This means time off, but it also means you may need to do something else to make money.

 - Potential dangers.
 If you offer exterior decorating for the Christmas holiday, you may be climbing roofs or trees in inclement weather.